morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 If you look at it closer, you will notice that the turtle started at the right upper corner facing down, moved forward some length, turned right 90 degrees, moved forward, turned, moved forward a slightly less distance (by 5 pixels, to be exact), turned, moved forward the same length as the last time, etc.

-So the pattern seems to be: move some length, turn right 90, move the same length, turn 90, and then repeat the same thing, but with the length 5 pixels less, and keep going until the length becomes too small (say, smaller than 5 pixels).
+So the pattern seems to be: move some length, turn right 90, move the same length, turn 90, move the same length, turn 90, and then repeat the same thing, but with the length 5 pixels less, and keep going until the length becomes too small (say, smaller than 5 pixels).

 Let's write this as a function.
 We know most of its parts: we have a helpful helper function `draw-line-and-turn`, we know that the Clojure `when` function would do perform an action only when a condition is true, and would do nothing otherwise (that would be helpful for stopping the repetition when the length is too small).